mapr/kafka-rest/docs/config.rst

   * Default: ""
   * Importance: medium

+``simpleconsumer.cache.max.records``
+  Maximum number of records that can be stored for a specific topic-partition combination.
+Records with higher offsets replace records with lower ones Must be greater that 0.

+  * Type: int
+  * Default: 1000
+  * Importance: medium

+``simpleconsumer.max.caches.num``
+  Maximum number topic-partition combinations for which records are cached.
+If 0, then caching is disabled and extra records are thrown away.
+Cache improves performance if end user fetches records sequentially increasing offsets.

+  * Type: int
+  * Default: 0
+  * Importance: medium

 ``simpleconsumer.pool.size.max``
-  Maximum number of SimpleConsumers that can be instantiated per broker.
+  Maximum number of SimpleConsumers that can be instantiated.
 If 0, then the pool size is not limited.

   * Type: int
   * Default: 25